How to Improve Thinning or Graying Hair: 10 Practical Tips for Women Over 60

 After the first use, I noticed my hair was stronger and more lustrous.
 After the second application, a month later, my hair regained its sheen and looked healthier (and felt thicker) than since I was in my 30s!

-If you have found any other product or treatment that has improved your hair health, please let us know in the comments below.
+Have you found any product or treatment that has improved your hair health?
+Please let us know in the comments below.
 Let’s have a chat!